datascijedi/website/CONTRIBUTING.md

 Unless making edits right on the GitHub website serves your needs, [Quarto](https://quarto.org/) is the main dependency required for making updates to the website.
 Below we provide steps to get started in various development environments, some of which will take care of the Quarto setup for you.

-Matching the Quarto version in your development environment to production is important to be able to match the production website behavior (unless of course you are working on changing the version), so please try to get as close as possible.
+Matching the Quarto version in your development environment to production is important to be able to match the production website behavior (unless of course you are working on changing the version), so please try to get as close as possible (see the top of this file for the current version).
 Once set up, you can check the Quarto version in your development environment by running `quarto -V` in a terminal.

 ### Codespaces